rmrector/script.artwork.helper/README.md

 Mostly for fanart (fanart#), but works for any art type that has one or more images.
 Additional query params are available to modify its behavior, separate them with `&amp;&amp;`.
 - `refresh` is required to get Kodi to fire off the plugin when the focused item changes.
-Set it to something that will change when the fanart should change, like ListItem.DBID
+Set it to something that will change when the fanart should change, like ListItem.DBID or Label
-- `containerid` points to ListItems in a specific container; either leave blank for the currently selected container on the Leia home window, or set to the desired container's skin ID
+- `containerid` points to the current ListItem in a specific container; either leave blank for the currently selected container on the **Kodi 18 home window**, or set to the desired container's skin ID
 - `arttype` lets you select different artwork.
 Defaults to 'fanart'.

 With the full complement of options: